 We found 14 urologists near Manchester, NH.

-Dr. Stephen Lazarou's specialties are reproductive endocrinology and infertility and urology (urinary tract disease).
+Dr. Stephen Lazarou is a reproductive endocrinology and infertility and urology (urinary tract disease) specialist.
 He speaks Spanish.
-Dr. Lazarou's areas of expertise include the following: male infertility and sexual dysfunction.
-His hospital/clinic affiliations include Beth Israel Deaconess Medical Center (BIDMC), Newton-Wellesley Hospital, and Dartmouth-Hitchcock.
-Dr. Lazarou is a graduate of Medical College of Wisconsin and a graduate of Princess Margaret Hospital's residency program.
-Patient ratings for Dr. Lazarou average 3.0 stars out of 5.
-Great-West Healthcare, AARP, and Cigna are among the insurance carriers that Dr. Lazarou honors.
-Dr. Lazarou has received distinctions including Clinical Instructor of Urology Harvard Medical; School.; and Reviewer for Aging Health and the Journal.
-His practice is open to new patients.
+He is especially interested in male infertility and sexual dysfunction.
+Dr. Lazarou is professionally affiliated with Beth Israel Deaconess Medical Center (BIDMC), Newton-Wellesley Hospital, and Dartmouth-Hitchcock.
+After completing medical school at Medical College of Wisconsin, he performed his residency at Princess Margaret Hospital.
+Dr. Lazarou's patients gave him an average rating of 3.0 out of 5 stars.
+He is in-network for several insurance carriers, including Great-West Healthcare, AARP, and Cigna.
+Dr. Lazarou has received the following distinctions: Clinical Instructor of Urology Harvard Medical; School.; and Reviewer for Aging Health and the Journal.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Microsurgery, Sexual Dysfunction, Male Infertility

-Clinical interests: Minimally Invasive Surgery, Circumcision, Neuro-Urologic Disorders, Vesicoureteral Reflux, Robotic ...
+Clinical interests: Inguinal Hernia, Minimally Invasive Surgery, Circumcision, Neuro-Urologic Disorders, Vesicoureteral ...
 (Read more)

-Dr. Frank Penna is a specialist in pediatric urology.
-Dr. Penna is especially interested in vesicoureteral reflux.
-He graduated from UMDNJ-Robert Wood Johnson Medical School and then he performed his residency at Henry Ford Hospital.
-He is affiliated with Dartmouth-Hitchcock.
+Dr. Frank Penna sees patients in Manchester, NH and Lebanon, NH.
+His medical specialty is pediatric urology.
+He has indicated that his clinical interests include vesicoureteral reflux.
+He attended medical school at UMDNJ-Robert Wood Johnson Medical School.
+Dr. Penna completed his residency training at Henry Ford Hospital.
+He is professionally affiliated with Dartmouth-Hitchcock.

 Clinical interests: Vesicoureteral Reflux, Infections, Urologic Disorders

-Dr. Ishwar Chopra's area of specialization is urology (urinary tract disease).
-He attended The University of Manchester School of Medicine and subsequently trained at a hospital affiliated with McGill University for residency.
+Dr. Ishwar Chopra works as an urologist.
+Dr. Chopra's education and training includes medical school at The University of Manchester School of Medicine and residency at a hospital affiliated with McGill University.

 Conditions / Treatments